 Arriving by Tram, leaving by National Rail or Tube

 When you arrive on a tram and intend to continue your journey by rail or tube you need to touch in before doing so.
 This can be done at the three entry/exit validators facing platform 9.
 You need to do this even if you are travelling by South West Trains (platforms 5-8) as there are no validators on those platforms.
 If you are leaving by the District Line (platforms 1-4) then note that the pink route validators on the mini concourse should not be used because they do not record entry.
 You may use the yellow entry/exit validators on platforms 1-4 if you haven’t already used the ones on platform 9.

 Arriving by National Rail or Tube, leaving by Tram

 The tram boarding validators at Wimbledon are specially programmed to end any valid open rail journey before deducting the tram fare.
 This means that you don’t need to touch on any other validators apart from the ones on platforms 10a/b.
 Don’t worry if you do touch out on either the entry/exit validators on platforms 1-4, or the ones on platform 9, because that will still work.
-Before boarding the tram you must touch in on the tram validators facing the tram on platform 10.
+Before boarding the tram you must touch in on the tram validators facing the trams on platforms 10a/b.
 As above, you should not use the pink validators on the mini concourse in front of platforms 1-4.

 Arriving by National Rail, leaving by Tube, or vice-versa